Maria Clara gown: Traditional components

 The tapis is a knee-length over-skirt that hugs the hips.
 Tapis designs may be plain, and is usually made of opaque fabrics such as muslin and the madras cloth, and also is used for the purposes of modesty as it keeps the lower body from showing due to the thinness of the saya.
+It is derived from the identically-named tapis, the original indigenous wraparound skirt of women in the Philippines, which is a rectangle of brightly-colored cloth woven from abaca fibers.

 Some ladies belonging to the higher classes (often of the mestiza caste) consider the tapis a lowly piece of clothing.
 It resembled the dalantal (apron) worn by the lower classes.
 The upper-class women of the 1880s to the 1890s wore an elaborate version of the tapis that was tied around the waist with two strings.
 This was also referred to as a "dalantal" (apron).